U.S. Packaging EPR Fee Calculator

 EPR fees by state

 Extended Producer Responsibility (EPR) fees differ by state in both timing and structure.
-Oregon and Colorado charge published per-ton fees today, California has a draft 2027 fee schedule, Maine sets fees once its Stewardship Organization is selected, and Minnesota, Maryland, and Washington use a cost-share model that ramps to 90% of net recycling costs.
+Oregon and Colorado charge published per-ton fees today, California has a published flat-rate 2026 early fee plus a draft 2027 per-CMC schedule, Maine sets fees once its Stewardship Organization is selected, and Minnesota, Maryland, and Washington use a cost-share model that ramps to 90% of net recycling costs.
 The table below summarizes where EPR fees stand in each enacted state.

 StateFees live?When fees beginHow fees are set